Skip to Content

 I promise that I’m not going to give you any downers.
 I can’t stand depressing books that offer no solutions.

-I really want to focus on books that offer hope and solutions.
-My platform is dedicated to both of those missions and this club will reflect that.
+I really want to focus on books about sustainable living that offer hope.
+My platform is dedicated to both hope and solutions, so this club will reflect that.

 do I have to buy the books through you?

 Absolutely not!
-I won’t be selling any books directly.
+I won’t be selling most books directly (but see the surprise at the end!).

-I will link to the books, and I do make a small commission if you choose to purchase through that link, but that is not a requirement.
+The sustainable living books are linked, however, and I do make a small commission if you choose to purchase through that link — but that is not a requirement.

-I want you to enjoy your book however you like, whether that’s audio, digital, physical, and of course don’t forget to check out your local library.
+I want you to enjoy your green living book however you like, whether that’s audio, digital, or physical copy, and of course don’t forget to check out your local library.

 how do I sign up?